irene-fabbri/pc-shop-using-db/README.md

 [![Pc Shop Screen Shot][product-screenshot]](https://example.com)

-My first attemot at crating a web application using Spring Boot and Thymeleaf with a MySQL backend.
+My first attempt at crating a web application using Spring Boot and Thymeleaf with a MySQL backend.
 The application will allow users to purchase PCs listed in the database, ensuring sufficient stock before completing the transaction.
 After a successful purchase, users will receive a confirmation email.
 The project will emphasize form validation and responsive design.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>